SolidBlock-cn/extshape/UpdateLog-en.md

 # Update log

+### 2.0.9

+- Fixed the issue that plank blocks are not flammable.

 ### 2.0.8

 - Again, fixed the issue that when some mods are installed crashes happen because of inventories.